 Many of the WGC’s current policy priorities ultimately relate to the impacts of the Internet and the digital revolution.
 Digital technologies have introduced new tools and platforms for creators, distributors, broadcasters, and consumers.
 These represent both opportunities for Canadian content creation as well as challenges to established business models.
 While the digital revolution has changed — and is changing — much in the media landscape, other things remain unaffected.
 Canada is still a small national market, and a linguistic and geographical neighbour to the largest media producer in the world.
 High-quality productions, particularly drama, are still expensive and risky enterprises.
 Talent still requires opportunities to flourish, and talented people still need a way to earn a living if they are to continue to create in this country.
 For all these reasons, Canadian cultural policies like CRTC broadcast regulation, copyright law, production funding, tax credits, and stable support for the CBC remain as relevant today as ever.

-Review of the Broadcasting Act and Telecommunications Act
+Updating the Broadcasting Act

 Importance of Canadian talent

 Canada cannot build a globally competitive creative industry by jettisoning its creative talent.
-Canadian content has both an economic and a cultural imperative, and we can't lose sight of the latter in our quest for international dollars, lest we relegate ourselves to being a virtual service provider to the rest of the world’s stories and creators.
+Canadian content is both an economic and a cultural imperative, and we can't lose sight of the latter in our quest for international dollars, lest we relegate ourselves to being a virtual service provider to the rest of the world’s stories and creators.
 The result would be a renewed exodus of our talent to Hollywood and elsewhere, where they will contribute to the cultures and economies of other countries, likely never to return.

 The changing nature of development and its impact on writers